Blog Post

 The Stonehenge Connection

 The origins of the Altar Stone at Stonehenge, described by Professor Hawkins as a “fine-grained pale green sandstone” notable for its mica flakes and glitter”, have long been a subject of speculation among experts.
 The prevailing theories had pointed towards Wales or Devon as the stone’s source.
-However, recent findings challenge this perspective, suggesting the stone could have originated from much further afield, potentially from as far north as Scotland.
+However, recent findings challenge this perspective, suggesting the stone could have originated much farther afield, potentially as far north as Scotland.
 This revelation aligns with my hypothesis, presented in my book over a decade ago, proposing an even more dramatic provenance for the Altar Stone—not just from the north, but from the northeast, specifically from the submerged landscapes of Doggerland.

 Alter Stone recumbent stone - one of just two

-The Altar only one of two recumbents
+The Altar is one of only two recumbents

 Doggerland, the now-submerged landmass that once connected the British Isles to mainland Europe, represents a significant part of Mesolithic Europe’s landscape.
-The suggestion that the Altar Stone might have originated from this ancient and lost territory adds a fascinating layer to our understanding of Stonehenge’s construction.
+The suggestion that the Altar Stone might have originated in this ancient, lost territory adds a fascinating layer to our understanding of Stonehenge’s construction.
 It implies that the builders of Stonehenge not only could transport massive stones over vast distances but also that their network of trade or cultural exchange spanned a far greater area than previously thought, encompassing regions that are now beneath the sea.

 The connection between Doggerland and Stonehenge, particularly through the Altar Stone, hints at a deeply intertwined prehistoric landscape that extends beyond current geographical boundaries.
 The intriguing alignment from the Altar Stone towards the last vestiges of Doggerland, known as the Isle of Dogger, intersects with another enigmatic feature of Stonehenge: the Slaughter Stone.
 This stone, distinctively recumbent and partially buried by the surrounding ditch, has long puzzled archaeologists.
 Its unique position within the Stonehenge complex and the name attributed to it by the Druids suggest a significant ceremonial or symbolic role.